Dipec001/users-restapi/README.md

 The API will be accessible at **http://127.0.0.1:5000** <br>

 ## Usage <br>
 You can use an HTTP clients like Postman to interact with the API.
-Refer to the API routes above for endpoint details.
+Refer to the API routes above for endpoint details. <br>

+## Assummptions <br>
+- I assumed that the users have other attributes apart from their names.
+Attributes like age, nationality, gender.